 For more than half a century, Nemo’s Bar has been synonymous with Detroit sports.
 A lasting remnant of old Corktown, they were doing burgers and fries long before kimchi dumplings and craft cocktails defined the neighborhood’s appeal.
 While Michigan Ave. has been made over in the image of its newer inhabitants, little has changed within the walls of this timeless Detroit establishment.

-For the vast majority of its life, Nemo’s served as the unofficial bar of Tiger Stadium.
+Nemo’s once served as the unofficial bar of Tiger Stadium.
 Now Tigerless, the ballfield down the block serves as a constant reminder of a Detroit that many current inhabitants cannot recall.
 But at Nemo’s, it’s recent history.
-Free Press clippings cover nearly every square inch of wall space – most commemorating significant moments in Detroit sports history.
+Free Press clippings cover nearly every square inch of wall space – most commemorating monumental moments in Detroit sports history.
 It’s worth noting that since opening in 1965, the city has experienced a total of nine championships – two World Series, four Stanley Cups, three NBA Titles.
-One has to wonder if they’ll be any space left by the time the Lions get around to winning a Super Bowl.
+One has to wonder if there will be any space left by the time the Lions get around to winning a Super Bowl.

 Of course, nobody expects that to be an issue any time soon.